MohammadNoman/ai-native-software-development/book-source/docs/02-AI-Tool-Landscape/08-ai-native-ides/01-ai-native-concepts.md

 Before installing and using AI-native IDEs, you need to understand what makes them different from traditional code editors.
 This lesson builds the conceptual foundation for the rest of Chapter 8.

+## What is an IDE?

+An **IDE (Integrated Development Environment)** is a code editor that combines multiple development tools in one application:
+- Text editor for writing code
+- File browser for navigating projects
+- Terminal for running commands
+- Debugger for finding errors
+- Extensions for additional features

+You've already used development environments:
+- **Chapter 5 (Claude Code)**: A command-line AI collaboration tool
+- **This chapter**: GUI-based AI-native IDEs (Zed, Cursor, Antigravity)

+The key difference: Traditional IDEs focus on manual coding.
+AI-native IDEs are designed for AI collaboration from the ground up.

 ## What Makes an IDE "AI-Native"?

 You've used AI tools before—Claude Code in Chapter 5, maybe Gemini CLI in Chapter 6.
 But what makes a code editor "AI-native" instead of just "having AI features"?